CapeGroep/GeoViewer-documentation/README.md

 Popup information windows for detailed feature data display Custom event triggers for integrating map actions with your application logic

-Voyager Map seamlessly bridges the gap between simple mapping needs and complex GIS requirements, making it an ideal solution for applications requiring location-based visualization and interaction in the Mendix ecosystem.
+GeoViewer seamlessly bridges the gap between simple mapping needs and complex GIS requirements, making it an ideal solution for applications requiring location-based visualization and interaction in the Mendix ecosystem.